 Angles Way National Trail

 Just inland from Great Yarmouth, you can ramble around the majestic third century Roman flint walls at Burgh Castle.
-From the ruins, head to the river and join the Angles Way National Trail to Great Yarmouth, alongside Breydn Water.
+From the ruins, head to the river and join the Angles Way National Trail to Great Yarmouth and Gorleston-on-Sea alongside Breydon Water.
 This walk one way is four miles, which will take around an hour and a half at a relaxed pace.

 RELATED POST: 13 of the Best Norfolk Broads Walks

 The How Hill Estate is a study centre with a fine thatched Edwardian house set in acres of reed, marsh and woodland at the edge of the River Ant.
 Explore the secret gardens and formal gardens of the house (closed when groups are in residence, so best to check first).

 Find out how marshmen lived in the restored marshman’s cottage at Toad Hole Cottage Museum, and visit the three restored drainage mills before following the nature trail or taking a boat trip through the reed beds to the banks of the River Ant.

 RELATED POST: The 21 Best Gardens in Norfolk to Visit